francescorn/replicating_great_tits_weather_figure2/README.md

 I downloaded the two data sets from driad and received the weather data by email from Dr. Marques-Santos upon request.
 I imported the three data sets into a combined excel spreadsheet, weather_effects_on_great_tits.xlsx.
 I used the requests package to read and add a column called 'Data' from the excel sheet. https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.51c59zw68

 ## Findings
+All graphs are coded using the packages pandas, seaborn, requests, and matplotlib.

 ### a)
-Graph A I coded using the packages pandas, seaborn, and matplotlib.
 The graph depicts the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days.
+There appears to be a

 ![a](images/a.png)

 ### b)
-Graph B I coded using the packages: pandas, seaborn, and matplotlib.
 This graph illustrates the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days for different years.

 ![b](images/baa.png)

 ### c)
-Graph C I coded using the packages: pandas, seaborn, and matplotlib.
 This graph shows the relationship between the number of fledglings per nest are depicted and the residual minimum temperature.

 ![c](images/c.png)